Skip to Content

 Held in the Marquesses of Hertford’s former townhouse, the Wallace Collection is one of the world’s finest collections of French 18th century paintings and decorative art.

-Once owned by Edward Seymour, nephew of Queen Jane Seymour, the noble 17th century townhouse is a thing of beauty in itself.
-However, it’s the paintings, sculptures, furniture, mediaeval objects, and armour that undoubtedly take centre stage.
+Once owned by Edward Seymour, nephew of Queen Jane Seymour, the noble 17th century townhouse is a thing of architectural beauty in itself.
+However, it’s the paintings, sculptures, furniture, medieval objects, and armour that undoubtedly take centre stage.

 Among this collection are some of the world’s finest examples of Baroque art with names like Titian, Velazquez, Rubens, and Van Dyck featuring heavily.